TalariaSoftware/ncmanager-help/minutes/approval.md

 Once the minutes
 have been approved,
 they should
-be marked
-as approved
+state that,
-with the date
+along with the date
-they were approved on.[^ronr4814]
+that they were approved on.[^ronr4814]

 For example: